We work with communities who want to own land or buildings in Glasgow and the Clyde Valley.

 We are always happy to talk to existing or aspiring community owners, and work as part of a network to get you the best support.

-We support communities who want to purchase privately held land, and give tips on community rights to buy land and buildings.
+We support communities who want to purchase privately owned land, and give tips on community rights to buy land and buildings.
 We also have funding to give additional resources to communities in our area — this is announced on our social media feed and the News section of this website.

 Promoting Community Ownership